The Wonder

 Hodgepodge Notions

-Early in our lives, we begin to form notions that explain why and how we should obtain ableness and close-ness.
-Because many of these notions reflect the hodgepodge of hit-or-miss info available to us, we end up with both nice notions and not-nice ones.
+Early in our lives, we begin to form notions that explain why and how we should obtain ableness and closeness.
+Because our notions reflect the hodgepodge of make-do learning available to us, we end up with both nice and not-nice notions.

 11